Kilmainham: History

 Until the time of Queen Elizabeth, when Dublin Castle became the centre of English power, the Lord Lieutenants often held court at the manor of Kilmainham.
 In 1559, Thomas Radclyffe, 3rd Earl of Sussex, on being again appointed Lord Lieutenant, found that the building at Kilmainham had been damaged by a storm, and had to hold court at the palace of St. Sepulchre.
 The following year Elizabeth ordered that Dublin Castle be upgraded to enable the Lord Lieutenant to reside there, and Kilmainham fell out of favour.

 The Manor of Kilmainham formed a liberty outside the jurisdiction of the city of Dublin, with its own rights and privileges.
 The manor took in parts of James's Street and side streets and stretched as far as Lucan and Chapelizod.
 After the Reformation, former lords (or chairmen, as they were later called) of this manor included Lord Cloncurry and Sir Edward Newenham.
 John "Bully" Egan, from Charleville, County Cork, was chairman from 1790 to 1800.
 These manorial rights were abolished after the Municipal Corporations (Ireland) Act 1840, and much of the area was included within the city.

 The population was 670 inhabitants at the time of the 1841 census.

-The portion still outside the city in the latter part of the nineteenth century was within the township of New Kilmainham, a municipality governed by town commissioners, first under the Towns Improvement (Ireland) Act 1854 and then under a local act, the New Kilmainham Township Act 1868 (31 & 32 Vict. c. cx).
-From 1868, New Kilmainham comprised the townlands of Kilmainham, Goldenbridge North, Inchicore North, Inchicore South, and Butchers Arms.
+The portion still outside the city in the latter part of the nineteenth century was within the township of New Kilmainham, a municipality governed by town commissioners first established under the Towns Improvement (Ireland) Act 1854 in 1867 and then given additional powers under a local act, the New Kilmainham Township Act 1868 (31 & 32 Vict. c. cx).
+New Kilmainham comprised the townlands of Kilmainham, Goldenbridge North, Inchicore North, Inchicore South and Butchers Arms, in addition to a small part of the townland of Jamestown.
 Its total area was 580 acres and the population was 5,391 in 1881 and 6,519 in 1891.
 It became an urban district under the Local Government (Ireland) Act 1898.
 In 1900, the urban district was abolished and the area was transferred from the county into the jurisdiction of the city of Dublin as the New Kilmainham ward.